Sukau Rainforest Lodge

 You can relish in the delights of Borneo’s incomparable wonders and contribute to a good cause all at the same time when you stay at Sukau Rainforest Lodge.

 A contribution of RM20 is channelled to the Conservation Contribution fund for Sukau, Kinabatangan each time an international adult guest purchases a Sukau Rainforest Lodge package.

 To top it off, Sukau Rainforest Lodge and parent company Borneo Eco Tours will also contribute RM8 and RM4 respectively to (BEST) Society, its non-profit arm that focuses on conservation and community projects around Sabah, Borneo.

 Ultimately, you are helping to fund a total of RM32 contribution for conservation and at the same time, playing your part in offsetting carbon footprint.

 Sukau Rainforest Lodge offers a wide range of facilities and services on site to ensure our guests get the best of their stay with us.

-One fantastic way to stay at a National Geographic Unique Lodge — unique itineraries designed to bring independent travelers to extraordinary places in Borneo.
+One fantastic way to stay at a National Geographic Unique Lodge — unique itineraries designed to bring travelers to extraordinary places in Borneo.

 Experience the wildlife and rainforests of the Kinabatangan Wildlife sanctuary at Sukau Rainforest Lodge.